-Target account selling, or TAS, is a B2B sales methodology designed to fill your sales funnel with perfect-fit, high-value leads destined to become lifetime customers.
+Target account selling (TAS) is a B2B sales methodology designed to fill your sales funnel with perfect-fit, high-value leads.

-TAS is a research-intensive process that requires cross-functional teams to create targeted lists of prospective customers, then nurture those target accounts with personalized support throughout the entire buyer’s journey.
+TAS is a research-intensive process that requires cross-functional teams to create targeted lists of prospective customers and then nurture those target accounts with personalized support throughout the entire buyer’s journey.

-The idea is, sales teams can direct their resources toward closing the leads with the highest potential lifetime value — and provide a better buying experience to every stakeholder involved in the decision-making process.
+The idea is that sales teams can direct their resources toward closing the leads with the highest potential lifetime value and provide a better buying experience to every stakeholder involved in the decision-making process.

 What is Target Account Selling?

-Target account selling is a sales strategy that involves building and sustaining long-term relationships with “highly-qualified target accounts.”
-This methodology is designed to help sellers identify and nurture the perfect-fit leads most likely to become long-term, high-value customers.
+Target account selling is a sales strategy that involves building and sustaining long-term relationships with highly-qualified target accounts.
+This methodology is designed to help sellers identify and nurture the perfect-fit leads that are most likely to become long-term, high-value customers.

-Sales and marketing teams work together to nurture each decision-maker through their own version of the buyer’s journey – often using insights from the customer service team – until the deal officially closes.
+Sales and marketing teams work together to nurture each decision-maker through their own version of the buying process — often using insights from the customer service team — until the deal officially closes.

-Target account selling is best-suited for closing large, complex deals with multiple decision-makers and a lot of cash on the line.
+The target account selling methodology is best suited for closing large, complex deals with multiple decision-makers.

 It’s also an effective strategy for selling subscription-based products, big-ticket items, and products and services that set the stage for future upgrades, upsells, and cross-sell opportunities.

 Additionally, this strategy only works if you’re able to find prospects who are looking for a long-term partnership.
-Spending hours on research, planning, and personalized TAS campaigns seems like nothing if you end up with a high-value customer who sticks with your company for five, 10 years.
+Spending hours on research, planning, and personalized TAS campaigns seems like nothing if you end up with a high-value customer who sticks with your company for a very long time.

 Beyond making sure that TAS fits with your business model and overall sales strategy, you’ll need to make sure that you’re prepared to execute on this strategy.
 The following items must be in place before you can move forward with this strategy:

 Like the Sandler Sales System, TAS is a research-driven sales strategy that focuses on building relationships with perfect-fit prospects.
-Unlike Sandler, however, target account selling doesn’t follow a prescribed set of steps.
+Unlike Sandler, however, TAS doesn’t follow a prescribed set of steps.
 Each account is unique, and as such, campaigns are built around the individual needs and pain points of each company on your list.

-That said, the methodology includes four key components, which serve as the foundation for creating personalized TAS campaigns.
+With that said, the methodology includes four key components, which serve as the foundation for creating successful Target Account Selling campaigns.
 Here’s a quick overview:

 An ideal customer profile, or ICP, is a list of behavioral, environmental, and firmographic attributes your top-performing accounts have in common.
 Your ICP tells you exactly who to target based on the logic that prospects that share key characteristics with your best customers will eventually join their ranks.

-Use data from key accounts and recent wins to ID decision-maker attributes, including:
+Use data from key accounts and recent wins to identify decision-maker attributes, including: